-Apart from that one story, it's all going to be new stuff if stories appear at all.
 I only manage to write when I either have a brainwave or a deadline, and since this is fanfiction there are no deadlines involved - ergo brainwave it will have to be.
 I also don't do well with plotting out stories in advance, so what happens is that I write them all the way to the end and then go back and plug any plotholes.
 This in turn means that I will never start posting a story that isn't already finished.
-It drives me mad when I start reading a tale and it stops halfway-though and never goes any further, so I aim to never do that myself.
-If I ever do post something incomplete that has been abandoned due to lack of interest, I will warn you in the summary.
-Promise. :)
+It drives me mad when I start reading a tale and it stops halfway-though and never goes any further, so I refuse to inflict that on my readers.

 My imagination tends to be either utterly crackpot or dark enough to scare me half to death.
 When I write funny, I let "crackpot" have full control.
 When I write serious, I try to keep a lid on "dark" so that I can actually enjoy reading my own stories.
 I'm a Christian, and I found that giving Dilemma's Horns to Jesus to have Lordship over really helped with this (to most of you this probably makes no sense, but it's the key reason why the story is not diabolically dark in every sense of the word "diabolical" - and don't worry; I vomit at hopelessly pushy Christian writing as much as anyone!
 If you have to shove it down people's throats then it's a badly-written story.
 Case in point: my favourite film is and will probably forever be Dragonheart which is almost unbelievably Christian in terms of theme and worldview but above all just tells a fantastic story, and it was marketed as a secular film... and I can't stand most of the stuff that's found on the shelves of the local Christian bookshop!)